 When you start going into Google Ads and Facebook Ads, you need to have a more thorough understanding of your target market.

-You also need to have an understanding of the CPC and CPA strategies because the advertising costs can add up quickly.
+You also need to understand the CPC and CPA strategies because the advertising costs can add up quickly.